ChrissaLP/real-estate-database/docs/documentation.md

 - PHONE	(VARCHAR(10)):	Agent phone number
 - EMAIL	(VARCHAR(45)):	Agent email address.

-6. APPOINTMENT (APPT_ID, APPT_DATE, APPT_TIME, MLS_NUM, DURATION, TYPE)
+**6. APPOINTMENT**

-The appointment table holds scheduled appointments.
+- The appointment table holds scheduled appointments.

 - APPT_ID (INT):	The APPT_ID field , an INT, is used for the primary key.
 - APPT_DATE	(DATE):	Indicates the date of the appointment.